 - Village Sport Shop (802) 626-8448, Lyndonville, VT

-Indoor swimming available at two area hotels for $10/day per person.
+Indoor swimming available at a few nearby fitness centers & area hotels for a fee.

 (open late July through mid-October)